learn-co-curriculum/bash-navigation-nitrous/README.md

 When you open an application from your Finder or Desktop, it always happens from the context of a "Working Directory" - the directory of your computer you were in when you executed the program.
 When you click on a file on your Desktop or Open an application from Your Dock or Applications directory, you are still opening a file in a directory.
 The Dock and Desktop are just abstractions for that directory to make them easy to access.

-We're used to navigating and operating on these files using our GUI, our Graphical User Interface, provided by OS X. Our Terminal provides us with a Command Line Interface to navigate and operate on the files and folders of our computer, just like the GUI.
+We're used to navigating and operating on these files using our GUI, our Graphical User Interface, provided by OSX.
+Our Terminal provides us with a Command Line Interface to navigate and operate on the files and folders of our computer, just like the GUI.
 As programmers, the Terminal is our workbench, not the GUI.

 Let's learn to navigate our computer using the Terminal Command Line Interface.